meltano/handbook/src/_product/index.md

 ### Who to contact

-For each Meltano property, we have a primary point of contact:

-- Meltano - Taylor & Will Da Silver
-- Meltano SDK - Edgar & Ken
-- MeltanoHub - Taylor
-- MeltanoLabs - Pat
-- Handbook / Website - Douwe
+Refer to the [Guilds](/guilds) section of the handbook for who to reach out to.

-You should feel comfortable reaching out to each of us either in issues or on Slack if you have questions or concerns about any of these.
+You should feel comfortable reaching out to any of us either in issues or on Slack if you have questions about these product areas.

 ## Responsibilities